 No sales recorded

-No postmark with gum (MH): $150-$400
+No postmark with gum (MH)

-Full perfect gum, no postmark, no trace of stamp hinge mark (MNH): $550-$650
+no trace of stamp hinge mark (MNH)

-On the August issue, outside the irregular rectangle of lathe work there are only some trifling ornaments and the stamp looks bare and unfinished.
+On the first design issue, outside the irregular rectangle of lathe work there are only some trifling ornaments and the stamp looks bare and unfinished.
 On #64-66 this has been remedied by the use of more elaborate ornaments especially at the corners which have been built out so that the outline of the design is now approximately rectangular.

 The paper of the premieres gravures is very thin hard and extremely brittle.
 The stamps are easily cracked unless handled very carefully.
 The paper is also quite transparent and much of the designs may be seen from the backs of the stamps.